 Spreading of Ootheca

 Stepping on a roach also raises the possibility of spreading its ootheca, or egg case.
-When a cockroach is crushed, its ootheca can potentially break open and disperse the eggs elsewhere.

-If these eggs are viable and end up in a suitable environment, such as a nearby crack or crevice, they can hatch and lead to a new population of cockroaches in your home.
 To avoid this issue, it’s important to dispose of the ootheca carefully if you happen to squish a cockroach carrying one.

-Can Cockroach Eggs Stick To Your Shoe?
+Can Cockroach Eggs Stick to Your Shoe?

-There is a possibility that cockroach eggs can stick to your shoes when you step on them if the ootheca breaks open.
+You could then end up tracking the eggs into other rooms where they’ll be able to hatch.
 However, this would depend on the specific situation, the type of shoe, and the location of the eggs.

 Better Methods of Killing Cockroaches